DJJugglesJ/AI-Installer/docs/ARCHITECTURE.md

 ### Hosting model
 - The web UI is a static, compiled frontend (e.g., React/Vite or similar) that is served by a lightweight HTTP layer inside the runtime stack so it can run headless on servers, WSL, or desktop Linux without requiring a local browser process to be installed by the installer scripts.
-- Static assets live under a dedicated `modules/runtime/webui_frontend/` build output, with the Python runtime exposing them through the same process that serves JSON APIs.
-This keeps the UI deployable via `python -m modules.runtime.<service>` and compatible with launcher scripts that already start runtime daemons.
+- Static assets live under `modules/runtime/web_launcher/static/`, and the Python runtime exposes them through the same `web_launcher` server process that serves JSON APIs.
+This keeps the UI deployable via `python -m modules.runtime.web_launcher` and compatible with launcher scripts that already start runtime daemons.
 - A reverse-proxy-friendly binding (127.0.0.1 by default, configurable host/port) allows the UI to be tunneled over SSH or proxied behind Caddy/NGINX for remote access.

 ### Runtime integration